HungryNomad/BiteChain/README.md

 ### Future features (to-do)

-- Track store inventories and display only item that are available.
+- Track store inventories and display only items that are available.
 - Automate re-ordering of supplies based on how much is sold.
 - Customer loyalty system, award discounts to frequent visitors.
 - Implement Uport review system, like Yelp but with only verified purchases.